2314438/CS220AU-DP/index.md

-# AI's Invitable Rise: A revolution in the personal and professional Lives.
+# AI's Inevitable Rise: A revolution in the personal and professional Lives.
 17 Nov 2023, Friday

-keywords: Artificial Intelligence, Automation, Job Displacement, Decision-Making, Work Dynamics, Remote Work, Smart Homes, Personal Assistants, Healthcare  Social Media, Algorithms and Bias.
+Keywords: Artificial Intelligence, Automation, Job Displacement, Decision-Making, Work Dynamics, Remote Work, Smart Homes, Personal Assistants, Healthcare  Social Media, Algorithms and Bias.

 ## Introduction
 The way we work and live has been completely transformed by artificial intelligence (AI), which has emerged as a transformative force.
 AI has been more and more ingrained in both our personal and professional lives in recent years.
-This essay demonstrates the significant effects of AI on both aspects, examining the benifits and drawbacks of this technological revolution.
+This essay demonstrates the significant effects of AI on both aspects, examining the benefits and drawbacks of this technological revolution.

 And [this](http://navigatingthedigitalworld.com/). is an external link to another page on your site.